-From Grän, ride a gondola up to Füssener Jöchl (the base of the gondola is easily accessible by hiker’s shuttle bus from Tannheim).
-From the top, bear towards “Otto-Mayr-Hütte” on the middle trail of those beginning here and climb atop Reintaler Jöchle Saddle.
-After walking down through dwarf pines, the trail begins to descend more steeply to the valley bottom.
-At the junction where “Otto-Mayr-Hütte” is signposted twice, descend to the right and continue ahead in the same direction at the next fork.
-After a short distance you’ll reach Füssener Hut.
-Turn onto a dirt road and pass Willi-Merkl-Hut (a self-catering refuge) on your way to neighboring Otto-Mayr-Hut.
+From Grän, take the cable car up onto Füssener Jöchele.
+From the top, follow the signs for “Otto-Mayr-Hütte” using the middle trail of those beginning here and climb up onto the Reintaler Jöchle ridge (1,846 metres).
+After walking down through dwarf pines, the trail begins to descend more steeply to the valley floor.
+At the junction where “Otto-Mayr-Hütte” is signposted, descend to the right and continue ahead in the same direction at the next fork.
+After a short distance you will reach the Füssener Hütte hut (1,520 metres).
+Turn onto a dirt road and pass the small Willi-Merkl-Hütte (a self-catering refuge) at 1,150 metres and the nearby Otto-Mayr-Hütte (1,530 metres).
 From there, a dirt road zigzags down to the valley floor through the woods.
-At an elevation of roughly 1400 meters, turn right onto the trail for “Tannheimer Hütte” – the trail crosses the brook and resumes its climb of Nesselwängler Scharte Notch.
-The ascent soon steepens, with the trail following a rocky footpath through dwarf pines, meadows, scree and talus slopes; the rocky flank you have to traverse to gain the notch resembles a cirque in some stretches and is vigorously steep in the lower and upper sections.
-Many sections are assisted by a fixed anchoring system of cables as the route crosses a chimney and exposed ridges of very rugged terrain.
-Beyond the notch walk down towards “Tannheimer Hütte”, traversing meadows below rock faces; at the sign warning of falling rocks do not continue ahead but keep downwards through a tussock slope and you’ll soon reach the destination end of this hike, Tannheimer Hut.
+At an elevation of roughly 1400 metres, turn right onto the trail for “Tannheimer Hütte” – the trail crosses the stream and resumes its climb of Nesselwängler Scharte notch.
+The ascent soon steepens, with the trail following a rocky footpath through dwarf pines, meadows, scree and talus slopes.
+The rocky flank you must traverse to reach the notch resembles a cirque in some stretches and is steep in the lower and upper sections.
+Many sections have a fixed anchoring system of steel cables as the route crosses a chimney and exposed ridges of very rugged terrain.
+Beyond the notch, walk down towards “Tannheimer Hütte”, traversing meadows below rock faces.
+At the sign warning of falling rocks, do not continue ahead but instead head downwards through a tussock slope and you will soon reach your accommodation for the nights, the Tannheimer Hütte.

-Strongly Recommended: Atop Brentenjoch Col (elev.
-1,226m), you are strongly recommended to take some time to get an eagle's eye view of the mountains at the Eagle View Overlook, a special sightseeing telescope viewer that will leave your head spinning as you try to identify a seemingly infinite array of peaks spread out before you.
+Tip!
+On top of the the Brentenjoch ridge (1,226 metres) there is a viewing platform with a special sightseeing telescope that will leave your head spinning as you try to identify a seemingly infinite array of peaks stretching out before you.

-From Tannheimer Hut, follow signs for Hahnenkamm (literally “cockscomb”) and walk eastwards.
+From the Tannheimer Hütte hut, follow the signs for Hahnenkamm and walk eastwards.
 The entire walk runs over undulating terrain.
-First you’ll traverse the mountainside above Tannheimertal Valley (mostly meadows, groves here and there, dwarf pines); soon the trail follows the signs for “Schneetalalm” and crosses a grass-grown gully below Köllenspitze Spire (keep following the signs to “Schneetalalm”).
-For a short distance, the trail enters the woods before approaching Schneetalalm Alpine Pasture Hut.
-From there, a footpath climbs atop Tiefjoch Col. Here you will find signs indicating “Bergstation Hahnenkamm” (Hahnenkamm Top Terminal): Walking ahead in the same direction through wide open, fragrant meadows, you’ll pass a junction where another trail branches off and soon gains another col. On the other side, you’ll get to the popular Alpine Botanical Garden that collects a rich variety of mountain flora.
-At the nearby top terminal of Hahnencamm Gondola you can either ride down the mountain to Höfen (from where you can catch a bus to Reutte); or, alternatively, proceed to Lechaschauer Alm and Gehrenalpe and walk down to Wängle.
+First you will traverse the mountainside above the Tannheimer Tal Valley (mostly meadows, groves here and there, dwarf pines).
+Soon the trail follows the signs for “Schneetalalm” and crosses a grass-grown gully below the Köllenspitze (keep following the signs to “Schneetalalm”).
+For a short distance, the trail enters the woods before approaching the Schneetalalm hut (1,650 metres).
+From there, a footpath climbs atop the Tiefjoch col. Here you will find signs indicating “Bergstation Hahnenkamm”, the top station of the cable car.
+Walking ahead in the same direction through open, fragrant meadows, you will pass a junction where another trail branches off and soon reach another ridge.
+On the other side of the ridge you will pass the popular alpine botanical garden with its rich collection of mountain flora.
+At the nearby top terminal of the Hahnenkamm cable car you can catch the cable car down the mountain to Höfen, from where a bus takes you back to Reutte.
+There is a direct bus connection from Reutte to Grän.

-Strongly Recommended: The Alpine Botanical Garden next to the top terminal of Hahnenkamm Gondola is a flowering gem where you can admire 600 different species of Alpines; 48 of which are rarities.
-The garden is especially worthwhile during blooming season, from mid-June through late September.
+Tip!
+The alpine botanical garden next to the top terminal of the Hahnenkamm cable car is a flowering gem where you can admire 600 different species of alpines plants, 48 of which are considered rarities.
+The garden is especially worth a visit during blooming season from mid-June until late September.

-Strongly Recommended: In Reutte, you are strongly recommended to visit the Local Heritage Museum in the “Grünes House”, literally ‘Green House’, which dates back to the year 1779 and is lavishly adorned by façade paintings of famous Baroque painter Johann Jakob Zeiller.
+Tip!
+In Reutte we recommend a visit to the local heritage museum in the the “Grünes House”, literally ‘Green House’, which dates back to the year 1779 and has a lavishly adorned façade decorated with paintings by the famous Baroque artist Johann Jakob Zeiller from Reutte.